What You Can Expect in an Eye Exam

 We use our eyes for most everything we do, browsing the internet, checking our phone, watching TV, reading, driving.
 Because our eyesight is so crucial, we need to protect it through regular eye exams.

-Eye exams of AOS can detect eye problems or health problems at the earliest stage, when they’re most treatable.
+Eye exams can detect eye problems or health problems at the earliest stage, when they’re most treatable.

 In an eye exam, you’ll experience several basic tests.
 Optometrist Matthew Wadas of Wadas Eye Group helped us understand what you may experience.